suhanakousar/chat1/replit.md

-# Chatlas - Real-Time Multilingual Chat Application
+# UnifyChat - Real-Time Multilingual Chat Application

 ## Overview

-Chatlas is a real-time group chat web application that automatically translates messages into each participant's preferred language.
+UnifyChat is a real-time group chat web application that automatically translates messages into each participant's preferred language.
 The application enables seamless cross-language communication using WebSocket connections for instant messaging and Azure AI services for translation and speech-to-text capabilities.

 The system consists of a React frontend (Vite + Tailwind CSS) and a Node.js/Express backend with Socket.IO for real-time communication.
 Messages are stored in their original language and translated on-demand for each recipient based on their language preference.